ce-phus/hello_tractor_web_app/README.md

     - Easy onboarding process for both buyers and sellers

+## Dark/Light Theme
+- Custom Light and dark theme at the top navbar

 ## Tractor Listings
 - Sellers can create detailed listings including:
     - Photos